 $ yum updateinfo list security

-If no output is returned, like in the screenshot above, this means there are no security patches available for any installed software on your system.
+If it doesn’t return any output, like in the screenshot above, this means there are no security patches available for any software on your system.

 Update a single package